BlueQuartzSoftware/DREAM3DCI/README.md

 + You should fork this repo into your own area on GitHub
 + Branch using feature/XXXXXX naming scheme
-+ For each repository, checkout the proper branch from the remote
++ Edit the DREAM3DCI/Repos.cmake file to point to your forks/branches
-+ Commit those changes back to your GitHub area.
++ push the changes to your fork
-+ Submit a Pull Request (PR) against this repository
++ Submit a PR for the changes.
-+ An admin for the repo will inspect your changes and kick off a build on the Azure build environment

-## Updating all the submodules to the latest 'develop' branch ##

-    [DREAN3DCI]$ git checkout master
-    [DREAN3DCI]$ git submodule foreach git reset --hard [DREAN3DCI]$ git submodule foreach git checkout develop [DREAN3DCI]$ git submodule foreach git pull origin develop [DREAN3DCI]$ git commit -s -a -m "Updating all submodules" [DREAN3DCI]$ git push origin master

-## Add/Update the Remote for the Repositories that you wish to test ##
++ The Azure build bots will kick off builds to validate your branches/changes